okozmovskaya/acme-web-design/development-strategy.md

 ### HTML

 > This site-block is displayed on each pages.
 It is the first what see site-visitor.
-This block should be simple, attractive, understandable and tell to site-visitor where he is and what he could find it.
+This block should be simple, attractive, understandable and tell to site-visitor where he is and what he could find.

 Add title and meta-tag for SEO.
 Add link for style-css.